-The Bachelor of Computer Applications (BCA) is a three-year undergraduate programme specialising in computer science and information technology.
+Many students ask, BCA comes under which stream?
+Is it the science of commerce?
+Well, it comes under the science stream.
+The Bachelor of Computer Applications or a BCA course is a three-year undergraduate programme specialising in computer science and information technology.
 It’s a sought-after choice for students keen on forging a career linked to computer science.
 The BCA syllabus encompasses diverse subjects, from software development and web design to programming, networking, and systems analysis.

-Yet, it’s undeniable that science students possess a certain advantage.
-This article delves into the top five reasons why science students often outperform in BCA and the advantages they glean from the course:
+Yet, it’s undeniable that science students possess certain advantages.
+This blog post delves into the top five reasons why science students often outperform in BCA and the advantages they glean from the course.
+So without any further ado, let’s get started.

-1. A Strong Foundation in Logic and Analysis
+1. Science Students Have a Strong Foundation in Logic and Analysis

 A primary reason science students excel in the Bachelor of Computer Applications (BCA) is their honed analytical skills, acquired from their science education at the 10+2 Level.
 These analytical capabilities, essentially the knack for logical and systematic information processing, are nurtured through the application of the scientific method – a structured process of inquiry, experimentation, and evaluation.